KirillLykov/kirilllykov.github.com/source/_posts/2013-06-06-seam-carving-algorithm.markdown

 ```
 It is already a good tool for reducing image in one dimension - just find and delete seam as many times as you need.
 But what if you need to reduce the
 size of the image in both directions?
 How to decide at every iteration whether it is better (in terms of energy minimization) to delete a column or a row?
 This problem is solved, again, using dynamic programming.
+Let n' x m' are desirable size of the image (n' < n, m' < m).
 We introduce a transport matrix T which defines for every n' x m' the cost of the optimal sequence
-of horizontal and vertical seam removal operations (n' < n, m' < m).
+of horizontal and vertical seam removal operations.
 It is more suitable to introduce r = n - n' and c = m - m' which defines number of horizontal
 and vertical removal operations.
 In addition to T we introduce a map of the size r x c TBM which specifies for every T(i, j) whether we came to this point using
 horizontal (0) or vertical (1) seam removal operation.
 Pseudocode is shown below: